sciZer0/newdiscoveries/c/README.md

 --

 ## 2.1.
+New Law of Conservation of Energy

+Importantly, Energy is not the thing that official science says it is.
+Official science doesn't know what Energy is.

+The wrongness of all the official formulas for calculating Energy is a proven fact.
+Proven by logic.
+The [link](https://github.com/sciZer0/newdiscoveries/tree/main/a).

+Before I postulate the New Law of Conservation of Energy, it is needed to say that I had been loving the "old" Law of Conservation of Energy for a long time.

+The "old" Law is so beautiful and easily-understandable:

+*Energy can neither be created nor destroyed — only converted from one form of Energy to another.*

+Even some cases proved this law.

+The law looked symmetrical, harmonious, ideal and true.

+I was loving it a lot.

+But, my findings prove that this law is just the "wishful thinking".

+And the "wishful thinking" isn’t useful in science.

+Truth is not what we should love a lot but what is in reality.

+Official science mistakenly considers that Energy is only the thing that can always be converted to another form Energy, but in reality Energy is just the resource that is being spent on Work.
+In some cases, the result of Work cannot be converted back to Energy.

+Now, whether you like it or not, but the New Law of Conservation of Energy -- which is a true Law of Conservation of Energy -- is following:

+> **In some cases, Energy can neither be created nor destroyed — only converted from one form of Energy to another, but in another cases, Energy can be taken for free or can be destroyed**

+Below we will see confirmation of this New Law of Conservation of Energy.

+--

+## 2.2.
 Work and Energy in the Most General Sense

 In modern science the whole logic about Energy is absolutely wrong, so we need to start from the very beginning, from defining Work and Energy in the Most General Sense.

 So.

-Even official science considers that The Universe in general is a big organism which is much similar to your organism; and just like your organism, this Big Organism can do some work and always, just like your organism, this Big Organism must spend some resource (energy) of the organism on this work.
+Even official science considers that the Universe in general is a big organism which is much similar to your organism; and just like your organism, this Big Organism can do some work and always, just like your organism, this Big Organism must spend some resource (energy) of the organism on this work.

 Importantly, I absolutely agree with this above.